APS offers the only 1 & 2yr training program in Melbourne that focusses equally on stage and screen

 We provide outstanding, personalised, classical actor training to transform you and your instrument, which we define as your voice, body, imagination and intellect.
-Students graduate with a well rounded technique in acting for stage and screen, with insider industry knowledge and contacts.
+Students receive intensive training as a performer and performance maker, as well as individualised, targeted training to up-skill them in their area of choice.
+Graduate with a well rounded technique in acting for stage and screen, with insider industry knowledge and contacts.

 AUDITIONS CLOSED for 2019 intake